 Identifies locations and string values required to uniquely identify the beginning of a group and the locations and string values of fields used to define indexes.
-You must define at least one trigger and can define up to sixteen triggers.
+You must define at least one trigger, and can define up to 16 triggers.
+You cannot define float-type triggers (TYPE=FLOAT) for use with the PDF Indexer.